rdegges/btc/README.md

 # btc

-Buy, sell, and transfer [bitcoin](http://bitcoin.org/en/) instantly at your terminal!
+Buy, sell, and transfer [bitcoin](http://bitcoin.org/en/) instantly in your terminal!
 (Powered by [Coinbase](https://coinbase.com/).)